 If you were to snatch my smartphone and scroll through my many pages of applications, you’d probably notice a bit of a trend.
-Among the various games and standards like YouTube, Instagram, and Timehop, you’d find several personal finance apps ranging from cash back vehicles to budgeting tools.
+Among the various games and standards like YouTube, Instagram, and Timehop, you’d find several personal finance apps ranging from cashback vehicles to budgeting tools.
 That’s why I’m always excited to learn about new apps to review.
-Lucky for me, just a few weeks ago, I received an e-mail from someone with Emma asking me to check out them out on the App Store.
+Lucky for me, a few months ago now, I received an email from someone with Emma asking me to check them out on the App Store.

 Using the Emma App

 Linking bank accounts and the Accounts tab

 Like most personal finance apps, after you sign-up, your next task is to link your various bank accounts.
 Also like so many other apps, this is accomplished via Plaid — a service that allows Emma to securely access data from your accounts.
 While checking accounts and credit cards are probably the most helpful to add to Emma, you can also link savings accounts and even investment accounts to the app as well.
 In fact, the app will break your accounts into four categories:

 - Everyday (checking and credit cards)